Boolean network

 State space of a Boolean Network with N=4 nodes and K=1 links per node.
 Nodes can be either switched on (red) or off (blue).
 Thin (black) arrows symbolise the inputs of the Boolean function which is a simple "copy"-function for each node.
 The thick (grey) arrows show what a synchronous update does.
 Altogether there are 6 (orange) attractors, 4 of them are fixed points.

 A Boolean network consists of a discrete set of Boolean variables each of which has a Boolean function (possibly different for each variable) assigned to it which takes inputs from a subset of those variables and output that determines the state of the variable it is assigned to.
 This set of functions in effect determines a topology (connectivity) on the set of variables, which then become nodes in a network.
 Usually, the dynamics of the system is taken as a discrete time series where the state of the entire network at time t+1 is determined by evaluating each variable's function on the state of the network at time t.
 This may be done synchronously or asynchronously.

 Boolean networks have been used in biology to model regulatory networks.
 Although Boolean networks are a crude simplification of genetic reality where genes are not simple binary switches, there are several cases where they correctly convey the correct pattern of expressed and suppressed genes.

 The seemingly mathematical easy (synchronous) model was only fully understood in the mid 2000s.

 Classical model

 A Boolean network is a particular kind of sequential dynamical system, where time and states are discrete, i.e. both the set of variables and the set of states in the time series each have a bijection onto an integer series.

 A random Boolean network (RBN) is one that is randomly selected from the set of all possible Boolean networks of a particular size, N. One then can study statistically, how the expected properties of such networks depend on various statistical properties of the ensemble of all possible networks.
 For example, one may study how the RBN behavior changes as the average connectivity is changed.

-The first Boolean networks were proposed by Stuart A. Kauffman in 1969, as random models of genetic regulatory networks but their mathematical understanding only started in the 2000s.
+The first Boolean networks were proposed by Stuart A. Kauffman in 1969, as random models of genetic regulatory networks.